skip to main content

 Viasat internet deals and promotions

+Viasat doesn’t offer much in the way of huge internet or service deals beyond a $10 off promo on Viasat Voice for three months.
 However, we are fans of Viasat’s Hibernation Plan.
-After you’ve been a Viasat customer for one month, you can switch to the $9.99-per-month Hibernation Plan for two to six months.
+After you’ve been a Viasat customer for one month, you can switch to the $19.99-per-month Hibernation Plan for two to six months.
 This leave of absence is a great way to save money if you live at your Viasat residence for only a few months out of the year.

 Viasat internet equipment